mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.10/index.md

 - [Kafka](/services/kafka/)
 - [Apache Spark](/services/spark/)

-For more information, see the documenation or release notes for the specific data services package in which you are interested.
+For more information, see the documentation or release notes for the specific data services package in which you are interested.

 ### Platform
 - Node and cluster health checks.